sailoog/openplotter-documentation/en/optional.md

 A WiFi adapter will probably need more power than the Raspberry Pi USB port can provide, especially if there is a large distance from the WiFi adapter to the WiFi Access Point, or it is transferring large amounts of data.
 Therefore, you may need to plug the WiFi adapter into a powered USB hub.

+**Access point**

+To share data with devices on board you have to set OpenPlotter as access point and connect devices to it.
+However not all devices can function as an access point, only devices with the **RTL8192CU** or **RTL8188CUS** chipset will work.

 ##USB GPS dongle
 ##USB RS422/RS232 converter dongle
 ##USB DVB-T dongle (AIS reception)